 By far the smallest vehicle on sale in the United States, the smart fortwo is a truly unique two-passenger subcompact car with a surprisingly large interior for its Lilliputian dimensions.
 Through the smart's middling fuel economy and poor highway manners will turn off some buyers, those simply seeking a nimble and easy-to-park city runabout should look no further.

-Now in its third generation, the smart fortwo is all new for the latest model year.
-While the tall and narrow overall shape didn't change, the model received a much softer-looking front end that ushers in the company's new design language.
+Now in its third generation, the smart fortwo carries on with a tall and narrow overall shape.
+It stands out thanks to a soft-looking front end that ushers in the company's new design language.

-The fortwo's diminutive overall length of 106.1 inches (approximately 50 inches shorter than a four-door MINI Cooper) remains the same, with the generously-sized interior carrying over as well.
-Though decidedly spartan in base models, the fortwo's cockpit features quality materials, a well laid-out dashboard and intuitive controls.
+The fortwo stretches 106.1 inches long, which makes it approximately 50 inches shorter than a four-door MINI Cooper, but its cabin is surprisingly roomy.
+Though decidedly spartan in base models, the fortwo's interior features quality materials, a well laid-out dashboard and intuitive controls.

 The fortwo can't be ordered with a conventional touch screen-based infotainment system, but the free Cross Connect smartphone application provides features such as navigation, trip history, fuel consumption, online radio and even city guidebooks.
 It also saves the car's exact parking location.